-Aldo S. Bernardo is the recipient of the Order of Merit from the government of Italy, of American Council of Learned Societies, Guggenheim and Fulbright awards, and of various research grants.
+Aldo S. Bernardo was born in Colli al Volturno, Italy on May 17, 1920.
+He served in the US Air Force from 1942 to 1946 and earned a BA from Brown University and a PhD from Harvard.
+Professor Bernardo was the recipient of the Order of Merit from the government of Italy, of American Council of Learned Societies, Guggenheim and Fulbright awards, and of various research grants.
 In 1974 he organized the Folger Shakespeare Librarys congress on Petrarch, Citizen of the World.

-Currently Distinguished Service Professor Emeritus of Italian and Comparative Literature, State University of New York at Binghamton, he served as the chair of the state-wide SUNY faculty Senate, chair of the Division of Humanities, and the founder and director of the Center for Medieval and Early Renaissance Studies.
-Aldo S. Bernardo has also served on the editorial and executive committees of numerous scholarly journals and societies.
+Distinguished Service Professor Emeritus of Italian and Comparative Literature, State University of New York at Binghamton until his death in November 2011, he served as the chair of the state-wide SUNY faculty Senate, chair of the Division of Humanities, and the founder and director of the Center for Medieval and Early Renaissance Studies.
+Aldo S. Bernardo also served on the editorial and executive committees of numerous scholarly journals and societies.